sikaeducation/curriculum/courses/401/assessments/production-full-stack-app/README.md

-# Production Website
+# Production Full-Stack App

 ## Features

 ### Multiple pages

-Your website should feature multiple pages, linked together, each with meaningful content.
+Your app should feature multiple linked pages with meaningful content.
 They should be be appropriately visually designed.
+The page navigation should be managed with a routing library.

 ### API Integration

-Your website should integrate with at least one third-party API.
-You should transform the data to make the format suitable for your site.
-This data should be used to manipulate the DOM of the site.
-API errors should be handled.
+Your app should be able to perform all CRUD actions from the user interface with at least two related models from a backend you wrote.
+User data should be validated on both sides.
+3rd party APIs may be included.

+### Auth

+Your app should include some personalization through authentication.
+All passwords should be securely hashed.
+Trying to access a secure resource directly should result in redirection to a login page.

-### Form
+### Application State

-Your website should feature at least one form that collects user data.
-This data should be stored in the browser, and should have some integration with the data from your API.
-User data should be validated.
+Your app should use some kind of application state.
+This state should be distributed through the app using an application state management technique.

 ## Definition of Done